BeneFIX (Nonacog Alfa)

 Driving and Operating Machinery

-BeneFIX is not expected to affect your ability to drive or operate machinery safely.
+BeneFIX does not affect your ability to drive or use machinery.

 Storage